Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

   ```
 </details>

->NOTE: If you use `>>`, the new output will be appended in the end of the original file.
+>NOTE: If you use `>>`, the new output will be appended at the end of the original file.

 ### ***C. Regular Expressions (RegEx)***